isomerpages/cris-corp/news-and-events/news/_posts/2024-02-06-post-Celebrating International Day of Women and Girls in Science 2024.md

 <p>For aspiring young women entering her field, Sock Hwee offers valuable
 advice: embrace failure as part of the learning process.
 In the world of science, experimentation is key, and not every experiment yields expected results.
-Rather than being discouraged by failure, view it as an opportunity to learn.
+Rather than being discouraged by setbacks, see it as an opportunity to learn.
 Persevere through challenges, and success will follow.</p>
 <p>Outside of work, Sock Hwee finds time to live life to the fullest.
 During
 a recent holiday, she enjoyed time with her family and picked up a new